 Koan 133

-An enlightened man loves every thing equally; though some things he likes and some things he doesn’t.
+An enlightened man loves every thing equally; though, in selfish moments, some things he likes and some things he doesn’t.

 Koan 130